-Thanks for visiting my site.
-I work with children, adolescents, and families, individual adults, and couples at Northern Light Family Center in Waterville, Maine.
-I also offer supervision for clinicians and consult with the Glenn Stratton Learning Center in Hinckley, Maine.
-I am a founder and co-director of the Northern Light Collaborative, a group devoted to ongoing learning, networking and collaboration for clinicians in Central Maine.
+Thanks for visiting my site!
+I work with children, adolescents, families, individual adults, and couples in Waterville, Maine.
+I also offer teaching and supervision for clinicians.
+As part of this work, I consult with the Glenn Stratton Learning Center in Hinckley, Maine and teach and consult at a small college for social workers in Bon Repos, Haiti.

 Psychotherapy is a process of healing that takes place through a trusting relationship, using particular, relevant therapeutic modalities.
 Each client and situation is different; and there is no “one size fits all” approach in my work.
-I draw on many of the current, shown-to-be-effective approaches: attachment-focused therapy, trauma-resolution therapy (including EMDR), Narrative Therapy, Cognitive Behavioral approaches to problem solving and relaxation, Mindfulness-based therapy, reflective listening, Mind/Body perspectives, among others.
+I draw on many of the current, shown-to-be-effective approaches: attachment-focused therapy, trauma-resolution therapy (including EMDR), Narrative Therapy, cognitive behavioral approaches to problem solving and relaxation, mindfulness-based therapy, reflective listening, mind/body perspectives, among others.
 I try my best to employ what is effective for each particular person in their particular situation.
+My practice is open and respectful to people of different cultural backgrounds and to various choices re gender.
 I believe strongly in people’s potential to transform their lives; and I take joy in helping to facilitate that process!

 I think that therapy should be safe, comfortable, challenging but also fun.
 One of my favorite book titles on psychotherapy is, “Playful Approaches to Serious Problems.”
 I very much respect the spiritual dimension in people’s lives, whatever the particular path, and feel that it can strongly contribute to healing.